BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 Luhmann read a lot of interdisciplinary material and borrowed from mathematics, classical systems theory, biology, cybernetics and other disciplines.
 For example, he took the concept of *autopoiesis* {% cite maturana:1987 %} from biology, the concept of *feedback loops* and *second-order observation* from cybernetics and of *re-entry* and the fundamental operation of *differentiation* and *indication* from the mathematician Spencer-Brown {% cite brown:1969 %}.

-For Luhmann, systems are *operationally closed* meaning that no system can interfer in the operation of another system.
+For Luhmann, systems are *operationally closed* meaning that no system can interfere in the operation of another system.
 For example, the economic system communicates via payments and there is almost no way that the political system can interfer in it.
 Of course, the political system can observe these payments and can try to regulate them but only indirectly.
 It can pass laws which the legal system processes.